romankp/pathfinding/README.md

 ## To do:

-- Fix `from` values in final path array being missed, or incorrect due to backtracking
 - Form entry to set lateral dimension of field
 - Randomize start coordinate
 - Randomize end/target coordinate